 |Heart rate is similar to those associated with STEMI.|

-Sometimes, if another condition in the body, such as sepsis or arrhythmia, is causing the heart rate to increase, it can cause a supply-demand mismatch, where the demand of oxygen of the heart muscle increases due to fast heart rate, and supply is limited because of blockages in the blood vessels.
+Sometimes, if another condition in the body, such as sepsis or arrhythmia, is causing the heart rate to increase, it can cause a supply-demand mismatch.
+This is where the demand for oxygen of the heart muscle increases due to fast heart rate, and supply is limited because of blockages in the blood vessels.

 |Chest pain or tightness,|

 A coronary spasm occurs when the muscles within one or more coronary arteries suddenly constrict, narrowing the blood vessels.
-In this case, blood flow to the heart is limited.
+This limits blood flow to the heart.

 A coronary spasm is less common than STEMI or NSTEMI.